atabaycetin/c-projects/README.md

 # c-projects

-These are some of the tasks I have completed to learn algorithms and data structures using C.
+These are some of the tasks I have completed to learn algorithms, data structures and threading/multiprocessing using C.